loganmarchione/loganmarchione.com/content/posts/2025/02p2/index.md

 {{< img src="20250203_002.png" alt="cpu comparison" >}}

+I also picked up a stick of 32GB DDR4 ECC UDIMM VLP (specifically model number MTA18ADF4G72AZ-2G6 from [Memory.net](https://memory.net/product/mta18adf4g72az-2g6-micron-1x-32gb-ddr4-2666-ecc-udimm-pc4-21300v-e-dual-rank-x8-module/)) for $124.
+I would assume any ECC memory would work here, but it has to be UDIMM and it has to be Very Low Profile (VLP).

 # Decisions

 ## Did I pay over $800 for a router?!

 Yes.
 My router is arguably the most important device on my network.
 It protects my network from the big, bad internet.
 I don't mind paying for a product that can do that job silently, reliably, 24/7, now and 10 years into the future.
-If I amortize the $800 over 10 years, that's only $80 per year (I spend more money on Chipotle I think).
+If I amortize the $800 over 10 years, that's only $80 per year (I spend more money per year on Chipotle).

 Side note - This is a week of data from my Graylog instance.
 This is what my router is protecting me from.